Duke Wu of Qin

+Duke Wu of Qin (秦武公 (Qín Wǔ Gōng), died 678 BC), personal name unknown, was a duke of the state of Qin during the Eastern Zhou dynasty.
+He reigned from 697 to 678 BC.

 Accession to the throne

 Duke Wu was the eldest son and the crown prince of Duke Xian of Qin.
 However, when Duke Xian died in 704 BC at the age of 21, the ministers Fuji (弗忌) and Sanfu (三父) deposed Duke Wu and installed his younger half-brother Chuzi on the throne.
-Six years later, in 698 BC Sanfu and Fuji assassinated Chuzi and put Duke Wu, the original crown prince, on the throne.
+Six years later, in 698 BC, Sanfu and Fuji assassinated Chuzi and put Duke Wu, the original crown prince, on the throne.

 Reign

 In 697 BC, the first year of Duke Wu's reign, Qin attacked the Pengxi tribe (彭戏氏) of the Rong people and the Qin army advanced east to Mount Hua.
 In 695 BC, Duke Wu executed Sanfu, Fuji, and their clans for the crime of murdering Chuzi.
 In 688 BC, he attacked the Rong people to the west, establishing counties in the former Rong territories of Gui (邽, in present-day Tianshui, Gansu) and Ji (冀, in present-day Gangu, Gansu).
 The following year, he established the counties of Du (杜, in present-day Xi'an, Shaanxi) and Zheng (郑, in present-day Hua County, Shaanxi) in the east, and conquered the minor state of Xiao Guo.